niuers/Distributed-System-Design-Review/Partitioning.md

 # Partitioning of Key-Value Data
 1. The presence of skew makes partitioning much less effective.
 A partition with disproportionately high load is called a **hot spot**
 2. Avoid hot spot
    * Assign records to nodes randomly.
-Bt has a big disadvantage: when you’re trying to read a particular item, you have no way of knowing which node it is on, so you have to query all nodes in parallel.
+But this has a big disadvantage: when you’re trying to read a particular item, you have no way of knowing which node it is on, so you have to query all nodes in parallel.
    * Assume Key-Value data model
       * Partitioning by Key Range:
       *